Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ## Business Background
   ----

-In modern business environment, the company needs more significant efforts to reduce the operating cost and also increase customer satisfaction.
-Inventory has significant role to satisfy the customer demand hence, it becomes important asset for any organization.Therefore, it should be managed effectively and efficiently to minimize total cost and to satisfy the customer’s requirement.
-In any real condition, inventory management faces barriers in the form of a trade-off between maximizing profits and maximizing service level.
-Therefore, decisions involving inventory management can have an impact on the profitability of a business.
+In the modern business environment, companies are requiring an increasing amount of effort to reduce operating costs and to improve customer satisfaction.
+Inventory can play a significant role in satisfying customer demand; therefore, inventory becomes an important asset for any organization.
+Thus, inventory should be managed effectively and efficiently in order to minimize total cost and to satisfy customer demand.
+In real life, inventory management faces several challenges, such as the tradeoff between minimizing total cost and maximizing service level; therefore, decisions involving inventory management can have a significant impact on the profitability of a business.
 By analyzing the expected profits under different scenarios, some certainty can be introduced into the decision making process.